Skip to content

 • Social considerations

-Finding a suitable site in Bath is challenging given the peripheral Green Belt constraint around the city and a lack of suitable and available sites.
+Finding a suitable site in Bath has been challenging given the peripheral Green Belt constraint around the city and a lack of suitable and available sites.
 Two formal site searches were undertaken in 2019 and 2021.
-Most of the sites identified were in third party ownership which would have either required a compulsory purchase or negotiation linked to open market values: NB. sites that come on the open market have to compete with other higher value uses.
+Most of the sites identified were in third party ownership which would have either required a compulsory purchase or negotiation linked to open market values: NB. sites that become available on the open market have to compete with other higher value uses.
 Further appraisal work was carried out on the highest-ranking sites but unfortunately no site was deemed either technically and/or financially suitable.

 In 2022/23 the Council reviewed all surplus and under-utilised sites in Bath under Council ownership including those that had been previously evaluated whether occupied or leased to see whether, at this point, any location could be delivered from a technical and financial point of view.
 This process identified the availability of the subject site at Locksbrook Road and changing circumstances also enabled the relocation of the Cleansing Team operation to a nearby site.
 Further analysis confirmed that the Locksbrook Road site now met deliverability criteria.
 Council members then approved a detailed feasibility study which then led to a process of pre-application and public engagement.

-The existing service users are the council's Street Cleansing team and they will be moving to an alternative nearby site on Locksbrook Road which previously housed the fleet works and MOT test centre.
+The existing service users are the council's Street Cleansing team and they will be moving to an alternative nearby site on Locksbrook Road which previously housed B&NES Fleet Workshops and MOT test centre.
 This site will house the vehicles and staff welfare facilities only, as street sweepings and litter will continue to be handled at the new recycling centre site as before.

 The new recycling centre will accept the most commonly disposed of items: